BattlePlugins/BattleDocs/docs/ba/customization/event.md

 Options that are only valid inside onJoin:

-- alwaysJoin : Allow players to join at any time
+- `alwaysJoin` : Allow players to join at any time

 ## onDeath or Normal Options

-- randomSpawn: Spawn the player at a random spawn location.
+- `randomSpawn`: Spawn the player at a random spawn location.
 You should place this inside of onDeath or wherever you teleport a player inside. 'teleportIn'

 ## onDeath Options

 valid options for onDeath.
 You can also use any of the Normal options, but the following are special to onDeath only(or just very useful).

-- clearInventory : clears the item drops
+- `clearInventory`: clears the item drops
-- respawn: respawn the player (This options should only be used in onDeath:)
+- `respawn`: respawn the player (This options should only be used in onDeath:)
-- randomRespawn: respawn the player at a random spawn location (This options should only be used in onDeath:)
+- `randomRespawn`: respawn the player at a random spawn location (This options should only be used in onDeath:)
-- keepInventory: When players die they respawn with their same inventory (also will not drop items on death)
+- `keepInventory`: When players die they respawn with their same inventory (also will not drop items on death)
-- noExperienceLoss: Keep Experience when you die (great for a mobarena)
+- `noExperienceLoss`: Keep Experience when you die (great for a mobarena)

 ## onSpawn Options